mheap/nexmo-developer/_use_cases/en/private-sms-communication.md

 ## Receive inbound SMS

 When one user sends a message to the other, they are sending it to the application's virtual number instead of the target user's real number.
-When Nexmo receives an inbound SMS on the virtual number it makes an HTTP request to the webhook endpoint associated with that number:
+When Vonage receives an inbound SMS on the virtual number it makes an HTTP request to the webhook endpoint associated with that number:

-In `server.js`, we provide a route handler for the `/webhooks/inbound-sms` request that Nexmo's servers make to your application when your virtual number receives an SMS.
+In `server.js`, we provide a route handler for the `/webhooks/inbound-sms` request that Vonage's servers make to your application when your virtual number receives an SMS.
 We're using a `POST` request here, but you could also use `GET` or `POST-JSON`.
 This is configurable in the dashboard, as described in [expose your application to the internet](#expose-your-application-to-the-internet).

 We retrieve the `from` and `text` parameters from the inbound request, and pass them to the `SmsProxy` class to determine which real number to send it to: